Looking for ways to get going with your studying?

 Creating a timetable helps you fit revision around other areas of your life.
 It helps you prioritise and can prevent you running out of revision time.
 Plans can be as simple as a list of what needs to be done each week up to hour-by-hour colour coded works of art.

-_WOLF_ says: "Look at your week.
-Find the times where you could slot some revision in.
-Arrange a detailed timetable of when you will revise what.
-Remember to include plenty of breaks."
+_WOLF_ says: "Look at your week and find the times where you could slot some revision in.
+Arrange a detailed timetable of when you will revise each subject, but remember to include plenty of breaks."